 Beaulieu claimed his civil rights were violated and his privacy invaded as a result of the experiments.
 He also said the experiments were a form of battery.

 "They had a very willing population here," Petrucelly said.
-"These are institutionalized minor children who had low IQs and parents who weren't right there to know what was going on."
+"These are institutionalized minor children who

 The students who cooperated were rewarded with Christmas parties and trips to Fenway Park.